 Don’t use too many chemicals

 Your first instinct to kill germs might be to use as many cleaning agents as you can when cleaning around the house.
 Chemicals might not always be the best idea.
 Not only can the chemicals stain your floors and furniture, but it can also be bad for your health!
+Only use a non-toxic, environment-friendly, and hospital grade sanitiser.

 Strong chemicals can irritate your throat, and in extreme cases, pungent odors can damage your olfactory bulb!
 Therefore, you might want to consider dialing it back a bit regarding chemicals and other cleaning agents.
 Using alternatives from around the kitchen, such as baking soda, vinegar, and citric acid, can be great alternatives.